 The sense of despair.

 And even after the big shot surgeon fixed my plumbing and I was sent home from Famous Medical Center able to eat and use a toilet like anyone else, I was still a long way from really being healed.
+Frankly speaking, I never knew when to hire an emergency plumber in San Diego.

 I still am.